mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 - **Join the Community**: Come chat with us in the [Mixxx Zulip organization](https://mixxx.zulipchat.com/) and follow the project discussions there.
 - **Learn More**: Read about the wider [QML project](https://mixxx.org/news/2025-08-06-qml-project/) and its direction for Mixxx.
 - **Contribute**: If you're familiar with QML or C++, we are always looking for reviewers and testers!
+- **Make Reviews Easy**: Small, self-contained pull requests are especially valuable in a project of this size.
+They let maintainers understand the intent, verify the behavior, and spot unintended changes without having to untangle unrelated work.
+A careful self-review of every new commit and the final GitHub diff also makes collaboration more efficient and gives good contributions a clearer path forward.

 Happy Mixxxing!